JDDoesDev/presentations/osmi.md

 <!--s-->

 ## FORTUNATELY, we don't have to rely on speculation anymore...
-The research has been done!

 Note: And is still being done